 You may have noticed something awful going on in America lately.
 No, not that.
 The other thing: Clowns are back.
-(So, sort of that.)
+(So, actually, sort of that.)

-Now, they only haunt our pop culture because of the ways they’ve literally haunted pop culture.
-You Know You’re a ‘90s Kid, perhaps, if the notion of a clown evokes an image of Pennywise from It or Zeebo from Are You Afraid of the Dark?.
+Now clowns only haunt our pop culture because of the ways they’ve literally haunted pop culture.
+You Know You’re a ‘90s Kid if the notion of a clown evokes an image of Pennywise from It or Zeebo from Are You Afraid of the Dark?.
 You’re an ‘80s child if you can recall Clownhouse, Poltergeist, and Killer Klowns From Outer Space; for a ‘70s kid, Ronald McDonald and Bozo and John Wayne Gacy.
-But oh, best of all, you know you’re a conscious human of the 2010s, age be damned, if the very word “clown” draws your mind to the roving gangs of homicidal crackpots in the South who have been luring people into forests with machetes.
+Worst of all, you know you’re a conscious human of the 2010s, age be damned, if the very word “clown” in 2017 draws your mind to the roving gangs of homicidal maniacs in the South who have been luring people into forests with machetes.

 Send out the clowns.